From Classroom Frustrations to User-Centered Solutions

 The Moment That Changed Everything

-I'll never forget watching my students get stuck in the Read180 program with no guidance on how to move forward—and realizing I wasn't getting any notifications that they needed help.
-Or the time I counted seven clicks just to help a student reach a single page in their digital textbook.
-That's when it hit me: if we're building technology for learning, why are we making it so hard to learn with?
+I'll never forget watching my students struggle with poorly designed educational software- clicking seven times just to reach a single page in their digital textbook, getting stuck with no guidance on how to move forward.
+That's when it hit me: if we're building technology for learning, why are we making it so hard to learn WITH?

 These weren't isolated incidents.
-They were symptoms of a larger problem in EdTech: products built without truly understanding the people who use them.
-I knew something had to change, and I wanted to be on the inside, solving these problems through research.
+They were symptoms of a larger problem across all industries: products built without truly understanding the people who use them.
+I knew something had to change, and I wanted to be on the inside solving these problems through research.

 My Journey: Teacher to Researcher